-- (c) The WIPO Copyright Treaty, adopted in Geneva on 20 December 1996; and - (d) The WIPO Performances and Phonograms Treaty, adopted in Geneva on 20 December 1996. - 2.
+- 1. The Parties shall comply with the following international agreements: - (a) the Berne Convention; - (b) the Rome Convention; - (c) The WIPO Copyright Treaty, adopted in Geneva on 20 December 1996; and - (d) The WIPO Performances and Phonograms Treaty, adopted in Geneva on 20 December 1996. - 2.
 The Parties aim to comply with the provisions of the Beijing Treaty on Audiovisual Performances, adopted by the Diplomatic Conference on the Protection of Audiovisual Performances in Beijing, on 24 June 2012, and the Marrakesh Treaty to Facilitate Access to Published Works for Persons Who Are Blind, Visually Impaired, or Otherwise Print Disabled, adopted by the Diplomatic Conference to Conclude a Treaty to Facilitate Access to Published Works by Visually Impaired Persons and Persons with Print Disabilities in Marrakesh, on June 27, 2013.